JakeParrattoStockton/ChrisParrattoPainting.com--Team-4-/README.md

-# ChrisParrattoPainting.com--Team-4-
+# ChrisParrattoPainting.com--Team-4-Software-Engineering
-new website for ChrisParrattoPainting
+Creation of a new website for Chris Parratto's company, ChrisParrattoPainting.